 The aim of the business is to offer the best.
 The success of the company has been built through forging relationships with agents and suppliers and through continual investment in people and new products.
 The team at Holiday Extras is among the top one hundred in the UK most satisfied with their jobs, their prospects and their management (See Our Awards - THE SUNDAY TIMES TOP 100 COMPANIES TO WORK FOR).

 In December 2009 the company reorganised, separating its four key revenue streams into four distinct businesses.
-As Gerry Pack stepped down as non-executive chairman, Steve Lawrence took on the role of executive chairman, leading the new CEOs of Holiday Extras Ltd, Airparks Ltd, Short Breaks and Holiday Extras Continental.
+As Gerry Pack stepped down as non-executive chairman, Steve Lawrence took on the role of executive Group CEO, leading the new CEOs of Holiday Extras Ltd, Airparks Ltd, Short Breaks and Holiday Extras Continental.

-Holiday Extras is now housed at Newingreen, between Hythe and Ashford in Kent.
+Holiday Extras campus is now located at The Wave, Newingreen, close to junction 11 on the M20 in Kent.
 The purpose-designed building won the Kent County Council Building Design Award for 2003/4 and the company has been given planning permission to build a 1,415 square metre extension as it continues to grow.